plainquire/plainquire/README.md

 ## REST / MVC

-To sort an entity via model binding, the entity must be marked with `FilterEntityAttribute`
+To sort an entity via model binding, the entity must be marked with `EntityFilterAttribute`

 ### Register model binders